ckamps/2232-defiance/content/06-garage/index.md

 ## Air compressor and electric

-Take advantage of the large volume air compressor in the attic and a ceiling mounted retractable air supply hose to easily and quickly inflate automobile tires and other inflatables.
+Take advantage of the large volume air compressor in the attic and a ceiling mounted retractable air supply hose to easily and quickly inflate automobile tires, bike tires, and other inflatables.

 {{< lightgallery id="compressor" filter="images/compressor/*" size="100x100 q75" >}}